Ethical Hacking for Beginners: Everything You Need to Know

 Introduction

-The syllabus for the best hacking course for beginners changes from online platforms to institutions.
+The syllabus for the best course for ethical hacking for beginners changes from online platforms to institutions.
 However, specific themes are covered by all universities/colleges.
 Some of the common topics include hacking concepts, ethical hacking concepts, information security controls, penetration testing concepts, cyber ethics-hacking introduction, information gathering, scanning, Google hacking database, trojans and backdoors, sniffers and keyloggers, virus and virus analysis, DNS, IP spoofing, HoneyPots, system hacking and security, website hacking and security, and mobile and wireless security.

 Ethical Hacking Techniques